Isogeometric discretizations of the Stokes problem on trimmed geometries: Introduction

 Let us outline the setting we consider in this paper.
 We set $\Omega_0 \subset \mathbb R^d$ (here $d=2,3$), a domain parametrized by a bijective spline map $\F : \left(0, 1\right)^d \to \Omega_0$, i.e., a \emph{patch} in the isogeometric terminology, and let $\Omega_1,\dots,\Omega_N$ be Lipschitz domains in $\mathbb R^d$ .
 We assume that $\Omega_i$, $i=1,\dots,N$, are to be cut away from $\Omega_0$ and that our computational domain reads:

 In this paper, we contribute to the development of robust isogeometric numerical methods for PDEs in a trimmed domain such as~\eqref{trimmed_domain}.
-It is known that the main sources of issues are: integration, conditioning, and stability~\cite{puppi}.
+It is known that the main sources of issues are: integration, conditioning, and stability~\cite{MR4155233}.
 Here, we address the stability of incompressible flow problems in trimmed geometries.
-For what concerns integration, namely the construction of suitable quadrature rules on the cut elements, we rely on the technique developed in~\cite{ANTOLIN2019976}.
-The conditioning issue is also out of the scope of this work: herein we limit ourselves to applying a Jacobi preconditioner.
-Our contribution lies on the theoretical side and extends the analysis developed in~\cite{puppi}(which is itself inspired by~\cite{Renard}) to flow problems.
-We introduce the Raviart-Thomas, N\'ed\'elec, and Taylor-Hood elements on trimmed domains and, as for the Poisson problem, we rely on Nitsche's method for the weak imposition of Dirichlet boundary conditions.
+For what concerns integration, namely the construction of suitable quadrature rules on the cut elements, we rely on the technique developed in~\cite{MR3982623}.
+The conditioning issue is also out of the scope of this work: herein we limit ourselves to applying a block diagonal rescaling of the basis functions.
+Our contribution lies on the theoretical side and extends the analysis developed in~\cite{MR4155233} to incompressible flow problems.
+We introduce the Raviart-Thomas, N\'ed\'elec, and Taylor-Hood mixed isogeometric elements (first studied in~\cite{MR2808112}) and adapt their definitions to trimmed domains.
+For the weak imposition of the Dirichlet boundary conditions, we rely on Nitsche's method.
 After empirically demonstrating the lack of stability of the Nitsche formulation, we propose our stabilization.
-On the one hand, just as in the elliptic case, we modify the evaluation of the normal derivatives of the velocities at the "badly" cut elements.
-At the same time, we apply the stabilization to the whole space of pressures.
-Let us observe that the cardinal proof to demonstrate the stability of the stabilized formulations is only valid for the Raviart-Thomas and N\'ed\'elec isogeometric elements.
-However, numerical experiments indicate that our approach also works in the case of the isogeometric Taylor-Hood element.
+On the one hand, just as in the elliptic case, we modify the evaluation of the normal derivatives of the velocities at the ``badly'' cut elements.
+At the same time, we apply the stabilization to the whole space of pressures, by substituting the degrees of freedom (DOFs) at the bad elements with a linear combination from a ``good'' neighboring element.
+Let us observe that a mathematical proof of the inf-sup condition for the stabilized formulation is still missing.
+However, numerical experiments indicate that our approach works.